Han-Selo/scraper-site/README.md

 # scraper-site

-This is a Flask project that scrapes the site of BR24 for news based on the given keywods by the user.
+This is a Flask project that scrapes the site of BR24 for news based on the given keywords by the user and aggregates them.

 ## Local Setup